pratiqdev/nestore-beta/README.md

 ## Manual Emit

 You can also manually emit events to force update a listener.
-The value provided to the emit method *should* be an object with the type `T_NestoreEmit`, but any values / types provided will be emitted.
+The value provided to the emit method *should* be an object with the type `T_NSTEmit`, but any values / types provided will be emitted.

 ```ts